-McCormick House houses 34 William Smith students.
-First-year women are housed in double and triple bedrooms, while upper-class women live in single, double and triple bedrooms.
-All of the rooms are equipped with full telephone, cable, and computer/Internet access.
+McCormick House is home to 34 William Smith students.
+McCormick offers single, double, and triple style bedrooms.
+All of the rooms are equipped with full cable and computer/Internet access.

 Room dimensions: 12’x14’ to 14’x19’